Stability is everything and more

 Furmark

-The black, blue and brownish squares and triangles are graphics errors in Furmark.
+The black, blue and brown squares and triangles are graphic errors in Furmark.
 They are also called artifacts.
-In this case, the graphics card manufacturer has overclocked the graphics card so that it basically runs at too high a frequency from the factory.
+In this case, the graphics card manufacturer has overclocked the graphics card so that it is running at too high a frequency by default.

 Dota 2